avatorl/DataViz-Vega/Radar Chart/readme.md

 # Radar Charts for Krakow Bicycle Counters report

 I created 2 radar charts for my Krakow Bicycle Counters report https://powerofbi.org/krakow-bicycle-counters/?pageName=ReportSection48dfef449877c00bc200
-The charts (vega code) are almost identical, but one charts shows annual seasonality (by month), another chart shows weekly seasonality (by day of week)
+The charts (vega code) are almost identical, but one charts shows annual seasonality (by month), another chart shows weekly seasonality (by day of week).
+The only difference between two charts are: different data sources (one with 'month' column, another with 'day_of_week' column) and corresponding column references, and different conditional formatting for the axis labels (to highlight either winter/summer months or Saturday/Sunday with different colors).

 Radio buttons on the bottom of each chart allows to shitch data agregation level:
 - all years and locations average (one line for the average, filled area to show range of annual variations)